genome-spy/genome-spy/docs/sample-collections/analyzing.md

 all samples from the top-5 patients based on the highest number of mutations (the another attribute) in any of their samples.

+#### Create custom groups

+Use this action to manually select and group multiple categories together according to your specific requirements.
+This feature allows you to create new groups that contain any combination of categories from your data, giving you the flexibility to organize and view your data in customized groupings.

 #### Group by categorical attribute

 This action stratifies the data based on the selected categorical attribute.
 The